alugocp/greenworld/journal/RESEARCH.md

 - [Comprehensive Toxic Plants–Phytotoxins Database and Its Application in Assessing Aquatic Micropollution Potential](https://pubs.acs.org/doi/10.1021/acs.jafc.8b01639)
 - [The Allelopathic Effects of Allium Sativum Cloves on Growth and Yield of Helianthus Annuus Plants Associating Cyperus Rotundus](https://globaljournals.org/GJSFR_Volume18/5-The-Allelopathic-Effects-of-Allium.pdf)
+- [Mechanism of Action of Allelochemicals](https://link.springer.com/chapter/10.1007/978-3-030-40807-7_7) references several papers that can help identify the limited number of recognized allelochemicals
+- [Screening of Alleopathic Activity of the Leaves of Nicotiana plumbaginifolia Viv. on Some Selected Crops in Aligarh, Uttar Pradesh, India](https://www.sciencepublishinggroup.com/journal/paperinfo?journalid=610&doi=10.11648/j.ijpp.20180201.11) was referenced by the previous paper when it claimed that only few alleochemicals are recognized

 # Morphology and Growth Habit
 - [Evolution of the plant body plan](https://pubmed.ncbi.nlm.nih.gov/30612613/)